When everyone look at the moon, they want to name it something. I heard that Native Americans also named the full moon.

 This custom is just like a Thanksgiving in the West.

-After the offering, it is believed eating dango will provide health and happiness.
+After the offering, it is believed eating these will provide health and happiness.

 We seem egg yolk looks like a full moon.
 Therefore, Japanese call the food with the yolk of an egg on it “Tsukimi”.